AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 .. important::
   Enable `Egress inspection <https://docs.aviatrix.com/HowTos/firewall_network_faq.html#how-do-i-enable-egress-inspection-on-firenet>`_ feature on FireNet

 First of all, go back to the Aviatrix Controller Console.
 Navigate to the page "Firewall Network -> Advanced".
 Click the skewer/three dot button.
-Scroll down to “Egress through Firewall” and click Enable.
+Scroll down to “Egress through Firewall” and click "Enable" button.
 Verify the Egress status on the page "Firewall Network -> Advanced".

 |cp_egress_inspection_aws|